0%

 Top 5 Mistakes Investors Make When Investing in Trust Deeds

 Investors who specialize in real estate will sometimes offer what is known as a trust deed.
 The investor acts in the same capacity as a bank.
 The borrower uses real estate as collateral to borrow money from the investor.
 The contract that contains the terms of this type of loan is known as a promissory note.
 The borrower makes monthly payments for a specified period until the loan is paid off.
-If the borrower defaults on the loan, the investor receives the deed to the land.
+If the borrower defaults on the loan, the investor receives the deed to the property.
 Investors who take part in trust deed investments face several risks.

 Lending to Borrowers Who Have Poor Credit